 Federal Criminal Defense

-Tampa criminal defense lawyer Ben Stechschulte has significant experience defending clients in federal courts.
-As a board-certified Federal criminal trial law attorney, Ben has the knowledge of the federal court system and federal crimes to protect your rights, develop a strong defense, negotiate a deal or otherwise minimize the chances of a long jail sentence.
+Tampa criminal defense lawyer, Ben Stechschulte, has significant experience defending clients in federal courts.
+As a board-certified Federal criminal trial law attorney, he has the knowledge of the federal court system and federal crimes to protect your rights, develop a strong defense, negotiate a deal or otherwise minimize the chances of a long jail sentence.

 Certain types of behavior are illegal under both federal and state law and you may be tried in either federal or state court at the discretion of the U.S. attorney.
 Other behavior, however, is exclusively classified as a federal crime.
 Examples of crimes that can be prosecuted at the federal level include:

 - Trafficking in controlled substances.
 Trafficking can be charged as either a federal crime or a state crime.
 You can be charged with trafficking even for possessing small amounts of drugs and even if you are not actually engaged in drug trafficking since these laws identify the offense of trafficking based on how much of a drug you have in your possession.

 - Wire fraud.
 Wire fraud and mail fraud are related offenses wherein you use the federal mail system or wire communication to engage in fraud or another related crime.

 - Tax fraud.
 Intentionally lying to the Internal Revenue Service, or intentionally neglecting to file and pay income taxes, can be considered a federal crime.
 Defrauding the IRS is an exclusively federal crime that is prosecuted only in federal court, not on the state level.